neerajasridhar1992/helloworldflask/README.md

 * Discussed about monitoring here: [Monitoring](https://github.com/neerajasridhar1992/helloworldflask/blob/main/Monitoring.md)

 ## **Future Improvements**

-* **Automate Service Account Key Creation:** Currently, service account keys were manually generated using the `gcloud` CLI due to a Terraform limitation.
+  - Automate Service Account Key Creation:** Currently, service account keys were manually generated using the `gcloud` CLI due to a Terraform limitation.
 As a next step, I would investigate and resolve the Terraform issue to automate this process fully.
-* **Implement TLS:** While not required for this assignment, implementing TLS for secure communication between the client and server would be an important enhancement for a production environment.
+  - Implement TLS:** While not required for this assignment, implementing TLS for secure communication between the client and server would be an important enhancement for a production environment.
 This would involve using certificates maybe from Google Certificate Authority and defining Ingress, and updating DNS.
+As and when it makes sense, it is always beneficial to setup Istio as a service mesh to enable monitoring and security.
-* **Use a Secrets Manager:** To securely manage sensitive information like database credentials, I would integrate a secrets manager such as HashiCorp Vault or Google Secret Manager.
+  - Use a Secrets Manager:** To securely manage sensitive information like database credentials, I would integrate a secrets manager such as HashiCorp Vault or Google Secret Manager.
 This would ensure that secrets are encrypted and managed according to best practices.
-* **Implement Prometheus Server and Grafana:** To be able to visualize the Application metrics.
+  - Implement Prometheus Server and Grafana:** To be able to visualize the Application metrics.
+  - Implement Scaling through HPA